M66B/FairEmail/FAQ.md

 $$encrypted$ (since version 1.1981)
 ```

-Note that *regex* should be disable and that there should be no white space.
+Note that *regex* should be disabled and that there should be no white space.

 Please be aware that a difference in the *from* and *reply-to* domain, and no or multi *from* addresses isn't a good indication of spam.